 One of CWS’ core values is “Ethical dealings are paramount.”
 It’s not only the right way to act but it’s also good business.
 Trust is an invaluable currency and only by putting our investors first and always striving to do what is right goes a long way to cementing very powerful relationships through thick and thin and has helped us prosper over nearly 50 years.

 This belief in the importance of ethical behavior was one of the cornerstones of Lee Kuan Yew’s philosophy in terms of catalyzing the development of Singapore.
 He has been proven right as its highly ethical government is one of the keys to its success.
 It has lasted to this day as it ranks #6 on the Corruption Perception Index (It is the sixth least corrupt government).
-Corruption is virtually non-existent and this helps the economy allocate resources much more efficiently and allows for investors and business people to have greater certainty to take a risk with their capital and time.
-They are willing to do so because they know at the end of the day that the best ideas and service and the execution of those ideas and service should win out and not be a function of who pays off the people in power.
+Corruption is virtually non-existent and this helps the economy allocate resources much more efficiently and allows for investors and business people to have a greater certainty to take a risk with their capital and time.
+They are willing to do so because they know at the end of the day that the best ideas and service and the execution of those ideas and services should win out and not be a function of who pays off the people in power.
 This allows for the cream to rise to the top and allow for living standards to rise as resources can be allocated to their highest and best use.

 At the heart of everything Lee did was putting Singapore first and never taking its survival for granted.
 To do this he knew he had to attract the best and the brightest into the government and to invest and develop Singapore.
 Lee was intensely focused on ensuring that he had the right people in the most important positions.
 Lee said the following.